 Here in Denver we’re fortunate to have the greatest independent bookstore in the US, The Tattered Cover.
 This is a shot from the Colfax Avenue store.

-This entry was posted on December 7, 2012 by Samuel Smith.
+This entry was posted on December 7, 2012 by @Doc.
 It was filed under Architecture/Design and was tagged with bookstore, denver, Tattered Cover.

 Well composed.
 Good highlight and shadow detail.
 Well done.

 Thanks.
 And can I tell you what a bitch it is trying to get the color right in this shot?
 No matter how you white balance it comes out looking like hell’s own lemon patch.
 The room IS nice and yellow, but getting the level right is one of the harder things I’ve tried to do with a shot so far.
 The room itself is awesome, though.
 Lines and curves and old light fixtures – one of Denver’s really wonderful rooms…..

 it looks like you’re becoming the group’s architectural shooter. and doing a very nice job of it. white balance has always been a bit of a mystery to me, but it seems like you have some really decent whites in there, so … i’m not really having any trouble with the color.